notjerrygoh/Team-JRC-WRO-Future-Engineers-Engineering-Journal/mobility-management/discussion.md

 # Mobility Management
-This file contains the discussion of how we chose the motors and servos used for the robot and implemented them into the robot, as well as how the vehicle chassis design was chosen and how the components were mounted onto the vehicle chassis.
+This file contains the discussion of how we chose the motors and servos used for the robot and implemented them into the robot, as well as how the vehicle chassis design was chosen and the assembly process of the vehicle

 ## Driving Mechanism
-====

 ### Using Servos to turn the vehicle
 During the planning and design phases, we decided as a team to create a back-wheel drive car, with the two front wheels used to steer the vehicle left and right, and the rear two wheels used to drive the vehicle forward and backwards.
 As a team, we decided to use a 180 degree 12 gram servo (MG90S) as part of the steering mechanism, as the servo was not only lightweight (12 grams), but because when 4.8V is supplied to the motor, assuming there is no load, the servo had a fast speed of 60 degrees for every 0.1 seconds, which is approximately 327 rpm (revolutions per minute).
 The servo also produces a torque of 1.8 kg.cm, which is approximately 0.1765 N.m (newton-meters).
 Thus, by using the following formula: